 - The Louis XVI vase features a pretty diamond shaped floral motif that runs around the face of the planter.

 - The Gautier vase is a seventeenth-century style urn is based on craftsman Gautier's first design.
 It features the fleur de lys, lions head moldings and a long decorative garland.

 You may also choose a water repellent treatment to be applied to the inside of the vase by our artisan.
 This helps preserve the exterior finish and also helps protect against the risks of frost (Your local climate will be a big factor in determining if this risk is relevant to you).
 This option includes a plastic liner.
-Anduze urns were traditionally planted with citrus and therefore were brought inside the orangerie over winter.
+Anduze urns were traditionally planted with citrus and were brought inot the orangerie over winter.
 Therefore these pots must be brought inside over the winter months if temperatures drop below freezing.